lamit2708/hello-world/README.md

 # hello-world
-My first journey with github
+My first journey with github.
 This is the master branch!